 When Carley finished unloading the car, she searched around for Simone.
 To Carley's surprise, Simone was sitting on the floor playing with green pellets.
 Carley immediately grabbed the pellets from Simone's hands and asked if she had put any in her mouth.
 Simone did not respond and started crying.
 Carley recognized the pellets as the rodent control product she and her husband purchased recently.
 She immediately searched for the box the rodenticide was originally in and found NPIC's phone number on the label.
 She called NPIC to find out if the rodenticide will cause any harmful effects.

-According to the American Association of Poison Control Centers (AAPCC), over 90,200 human exposures to rodenticides were reported in 2007, and more than 43,400 of those involved children under the age of six.
+According to the America's Poison Centers (APC), over 90,200 human exposures to rodenticides were reported in 2007, and more than 43,400 of those involved children under the age of six.

 The NPIC Specialist discussed with Carley the importance of ALWAYS reading a pesticide product label, including the directions and precautionary statements, BEFORE using a product.
 The NPIC Specialist pointed out that the label of her product stated that placement packs and pellets are to be kept out of the reach from children or pellets are to be placed in tamper-resistant bait stations to prevent exposure to children.